DataFire/Integrations/integrations/generated/azure_resources_policyassignments/README.md

 * output [PolicyAssignment](#policyassignment)

 ### PolicyAssignments_Create
-Policy assignments are inherited by child resources.
-For example, when you apply a policy to a resource group that policy is assigned to all resources in the group.
+ This operation creates or updates a policy assignment with the given scope and name.
+Policy assignments apply to all resources contained within their scope.
+For example, when you assign a policy at resource group scope, that policy applies to all resources in the group.

 ```js